10 Creative Black Friday Campaigns to Inspire Your Upcoming Black Friday Deals

 1. Understand your audience

-Once you’ve gathered this information, segment your audience and tailor your campaigns to each group.
-Personalization is key here.
-Whether through targeted email marketing, personalized website experiences, or customized social media ads, make sure your audience feels like your offer was made just for them.
+Once you’ve got the insights, segment your audience and personalize your campaigns.
+Whether it’s targeted email campaigns, tailored website content, or custom social ads, make each shopper feel like the deal was made for them.

 2. Set clear goals